gewarren/docs/docs/framework/wcf/feature-details/partial-trust-feature-compatibility.md

 ms.assetid: a36a540b-1606-4e63-88e0-b7c59e0e6ab7
 ---
 # Partial Trust Feature Compatibility
-Windows Communication Foundation (WCF) supports a limited subset of functionality when running in a partially-trusted environment.
+Windows Communication Foundation (WCF) supports a limited subset of functionality when running in a partially trusted environment.
 The features supported in partial trust are designed around a specific set of scenarios as described in the [Supported Deployment Scenarios](../../../../docs/framework/wcf/feature-details/supported-deployment-scenarios.md) topic.

 ## Minimum Permission Requirements
  WCF supports a subset of features in applications running under either of the following standard named permission sets: